jamiemo/k8s-time-based-scaling/README.md

 # k8s-time-based-scaling
-Based of the [EKS Cluster with Karpenter Cluster Autoscaler](https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/main/examples/karpenter) eample, this depoys a Horizontal Pod Autoscaler for NGINX and uses CronJobs to update the minReplicas for time based autoscaling with Karpenter, while still allowing load generated autoscaling.
+Based of the [EKS Cluster with Karpenter Cluster Autoscaler](https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/main/examples/karpenter) example, this depoys a Horizontal Pod Autoscaler for NGINX and uses CronJobs to update the `minReplicas` for time based autoscaling with Karpenter, while still allowing load generated autoscaling.

 Inspired by [Time Based Scaling for Kubernetes Deployments](https://medium.com/symbl-ai-engineering-and-data-science/time-based-scaling-for-kubernetes-deployments-9ef7ada93eb7).